"

 Public Television and Corporate Sponsorship

 Corporate sponsorship does not just affect network television.
 Even public television has become subject to the influence of advertising.
-Established in 1969, the Public Broadcasting Service (PBS) developed out of a report by the Carnegie Commission on Educational Television, which examined the role of educational, noncommercial television in society.
+Established in 1969, the Public Broadcasting Service (PBS) evolved from a report by the Carnegie Commission on Educational Television, which examined the role of educational, non-commercial television in society.
 The report recommended that the government finance public television to provide a diversity of programming during the network era—a service created “not to sell products” but to “enhance citizenship and public service (McCauley, 2003).”
-The government intended for public television to provide universal access to television for viewers in rural areas or viewers who could not afford to pay for private television services.
+The government intended for public television to provide universal access to television for viewers in rural areas or those who could not afford private television services.
 PBS focused on educational program content, targeting viewers who did not appeal to the commercial networks and advertisers, such as the over-50 age demographic and children under 12.

 The Carnegie Commission’s vision of a federally funded public television system was significantly curtailed by industry lobbying.
 While the original proposal called for a manufacturer’s excise tax on TV sets to establish a trust fund, the National Association of Broadcasters successfully opposed this measure.
 As a result, public television has historically relied on a combination of viewer contributions and federal funding.

 Federal funding for public television has faced significant challenges in recent decades.
-Despite a successful effort to block President George W. Bush’s 2007 proposal to drastically cut federal funding, PBS has increasingly turned to corporate sponsorship to maintain its operations.
+Despite a successful effort to block President George W. Bush’s 2007 proposal to cut federal funding drastically, PBS has increasingly turned to corporate sponsorship to maintain its operations.
 By 2006, corporate sponsors funded over 25% of public television programming.
-While this has allowed many programs to continue, it has also raised concerns about commercialization.
+While this has allowed many programs to continue, it has also raised concerns about the potential for commercialization.
 When PBS began selling banner advertisements on its website in 2006, Gary Ruskin, executive director of the consumer group Commercial Alert, commented, “It’s just one more intrusion of the commercial ethos into an organization that was supposed to be firmly noncommercial.
 The line between them and the commercial networks is getting fuzzier and fuzzier (Gold, 2006).”
+Such forms of advertising may become more prevalent in the future as President Donald Trump convinced Congress to enact a $9 billion claw back of public broadcasting funds in 2025.

-The competitive landscape for public television has also evolved.
+The competitive landscape for public television has also undergone significant evolution.
 The rise of cable channels like The Discovery Channel and premium networks like HBO and Showtime has offered audiences a wider range of niche programming.
-PBS has had to rely on its long-running programs like Nova and Nature to attract viewers.
-The future of public television remains uncertain as it navigates the challenges posed by declining federal funding, increased competition, and the evolving expectations of audiences.
+PBS has had to rely on its long-running programs, such as Nova and Nature, to attract viewers.
+The future of public television remains uncertain as it navigates increased competition, shifting audience expectations, and the challenges posed by declining federal funding.

 The Rise and Fall of the Network

-The network era occurred in a period between 1950 and 1970 when, aside from a small portion of airtime controlled by public television, the three major networks (known as the Big Three) dominated the television industry, collectively accounting for more than 95 percent of prime-time viewing.
+The network era occurred between 1950 and 1970, when, aside from a small portion of airtime controlled by public television, the three major networks (known as the Big Three) dominated the television industry.
 In 1986, Rupert Murdoch, the head of multinational company News Corp, launched the Fox network, challenging the dominance of the Big Three.
 In its infancy, Fox acted as at best a minor irritation to the other networks.
-With fewer than 100 affiliated stations (the other networks all had more than 200 affiliates each), reaching just 80 percent of the nation’s households (compared with the Big Three’s 97 percent coverage rate), and broadcasting just one show (The Late Show Starring Joan Rivers), Fox barely impacted the ratings war.
+With fewer than 100 affiliated stations (the different networks all had more than 200 affiliates each), reaching just 80 percent of the nation’s households (compared with the Big Three’s 97 percent coverage rate), and broadcasting just one show (The Late Show Starring Joan Rivers), Fox barely impacted the ratings war.
 During the early 1990s, these dynamics began to change.
-The tremendous success of The Simpsons transformed the network and attracted large audiences, and Fox established itself as an edgy, youth-oriented network with shows such as Beverly Hills 90210, Melrose Place, and In Living Color.
+The tremendous success of The Simpsons transformed the network, attracting large audiences, and Fox established itself as an edgy, youth-oriented network with shows such as Beverly Hills, 90210, Melrose Place, and In Living Color.
 Luring affiliates away from other networks to increase its viewership, Fox also extended its programming schedule beyond the initial two-night-a-week broadcasts.
-By the time the fledgling network acquired the rights to National Football League (NFL) games with its $1.58 billion NFL deal in 1994, entitling it to four years of NFL games, Fox stood as a worthy rival to the other three broadcast networks.
+By the time the fledgling network acquired the rights to National Football League (NFL) games with its $1.58 billion NFL deal in 1994, entitling it to four years of NFL games, Fox had established itself as a worthy rival to the other three broadcast networks.
 Its success turned the Big Three into the Big Four.
 In the 1994–1995 television season, 43 percent of U.S. households were watching the Big Four at any given moment during prime time (Poniewozik, 2009).

 In 2019, CBS Corporation and Warner Bros. merged their shares in The CW, forming a joint venture.
 However, in 2022, Nexstar Media Group acquired a majority stake in the network.
 This acquisition led to several changes, including a shift in programming focus towards more conservative content.
 The network has also faced challenges with declining viewership and the departure of several popular shows.
-Despite these setbacks, The CW continues to operate, albeit with a different trajectory than it had in previous years.
+Today, their most popular programs include Trivial Pursuit, Penn and Teller: Fool Us, and Sullivan’s Crossing.
+Despite setbacks, The CW continues to operate, albeit with a different trajectory than it had in previous years.

 Cable Challenges the Networks

 The increasing dominance of cable television proved a far greater challenge to network television than the emergence of smaller competitors.
 Between 1994 and 2009, the percentage of U.S. households watching the Big Four networks during prime time plummeted from 43 percent to 27 percent (Poniewozik, 2009).
-Two key factors influenced the rapid growth of cable television networks: industry deregulation and the use of satellites to distribute local TV stations around the country.
+Two key factors contributed to the rapid growth of cable television networks: industry deregulation and the use of satellites to distribute local TV stations nationwide.

 FCC regulations restricted the growth of cable television during the 1970s, which protected broadcasters by establishing franchising standards and enforcing anti-siphoning rules that prevented cable from taking sports and movie programming away from the networks.
 However, during the late 1970s, a court ruled that the FCC had exceeded its authority and repealed anti-siphoning rules.
 This decision paved the way for the development of cable movie channels, contributing to the exponential growth of cable in the 1980s and 1990s.
 Further deregulation of cable in the 1984 Cable Communications Policy Act removed restrictions on cable rates, enabling operators to charge what they wanted for cable services as long as the service had effective competition (a standard that over 90 percent of all cable markets could meet).
-Other deregulatory policies during the 1980s included the eradication of public-service requirements and the elimination of regulated amounts of advertising in children’s programming, expanding the scope of cable channel stations.
-The government intended for deregulation to encourage competition within the industry but instead enabled local cable companies to establish monopolies all over the country.
+Other deregulatory policies implemented during the 1980s included the elimination of public-service requirements and the reduction of regulated advertising in children’s programming, thereby expanding the scope of cable channel stations.
+The government intended for deregulation to encourage competition within the industry, but instead, it enabled local cable companies to establish monopolies nationwide.
 In 1989, U.S. Senator Al Gore of Tennessee commented, “Precipitous rate hikes of 100 percent or more in one year have not been unusual since cable was given total freedom to charge whatever the market will bear….
 Since cable was deregulated, we have also witnessed an extraordinary concentration of control and integration by cable operators and program services, manifesting itself in blatantly anticompetitive behavior toward those who would compete with existing cable operators for the right to distribute services (Zaretsky, 1995).”
 The FCC reintroduced regulations for basic cable rates in 1992, by which time more than 56 million households (over 60 percent of the households with televisions) subscribed to a cable service.

-The growth of cable TV gained assistance by a national satellite distribution system.
+The growth of cable TV gained momentum with the development of a national satellite distribution system.
 Pioneered by Time Inc., which founded cable network company HBO, the corporation used satellite transmission in 1975 to beam the “Thrilla from Manila”—the historic heavyweight boxing match between Muhammad Ali and Joe Frazier—into people’s homes.
 Shortly afterward, entrepreneur Ted Turner, owner of independent Atlanta-based station WTBS, uplinked his station’s signal onto the same satellite as HBO, enabling cable operators to downlink the station on one of their channels.
 Initially provided free to subscribers to encourage interest, the station offered TV reruns, wrestling, and live sports from Atlanta.
 Having created the first “superstation,” Turner expanded his realm by founding 24-hour news network CNN in 1980.
-At the end of the year, cable television networks offered 28 national programming services, and the cable revolution had begun.
-Over the next decade, the industry underwent a period of rapid growth and popularity, and by 1994 viewers could choose from 94 basic and 20 premium cable services.
+At the end of the year, cable television networks offered 28 national programming services, marking the beginning of the cable revolution.
+Over the next decade, the industry experienced a period of rapid growth and increased popularity, and by 1994, viewers could choose from 94 basic and 20 premium cable services.

 Narrowcasting

-Because the proliferation of cable channels provided viewers with so many choices, broadcasters began to move away from mass-oriented programming in favor of more targeted shows.
+Because the proliferation of cable channels provided viewers with numerous choices, broadcasters began to shift away from mass-oriented programming in favor of more targeted shows.
 Whereas the broadcast networks sought to obtain the widest audience possible by avoiding programs that might only appeal to a small minority of viewers, cable channels sought out niche audiences within specific demographic groups—a process known as narrowcasting.
-In much the same way that specialist magazines target readers interested in a particular sport or hobby, cable channels emphasize one topic, or group of related topics, that appeal to specific viewers (often those who have been neglected by broadcast television).
+In much the same way that specialist magazines target readers interested in a particular sport or hobby, cable channels focus on one topic or a group of related topics that appeal to specific viewers (often those who have been overlooked by broadcast television).
 People interested in current affairs can tune into CNN, MSNBC, Fox News, or any number of other news channels, while those interested in sports can switch to ESPN, Fox Sports, or NBC Sports.
 Other channels focus on music, shopping, comedy, science fiction, or programs aimed at specific cultural or gender groups.
 Narrowcasting has proved beneficial for advertisers and marketers, who no longer need to time their communications based on the groups of people most likely to watch television at certain times of the day.
-Instead, they concentrate their approach on subscription channels that appeal directly to their target consumers.
+Instead, they focus their approach on subscription channels that directly appeal to their target consumers.

 License